midly202/MidWare/README.md

 |   [F4]  | Infinite Gadgets   | Never run out of throwable gadgets.                                                           |
 |   [F5]  | Can Go Outside     | Prevents you from dying when outside for longer than 10 seconds in Protect Hostage.           |

+test change cos git is stupid as fuck
 ---

 ## 📦 Setup Instructions